-Also, ensure you have no leaking faucets, toilets, or bathtubs.
-You can do this yourself or hire a professional roofing company to check over your house to make sure there are no leaks or water buildups in any part of your roof.
+Additionally, check for any issues with faucets, toilets, or bathtubs.
+You can perform these inspections independently or enlist the services of a professional roofing company to conduct a comprehensive check of your entire house, ensuring there are no leaks or water buildups in any part of your roof.

 If you’re looking for a savior to kill mold in your home, then you should call upon Zinsser 1-Gallon Mold Killing Primer.
 This is a water-based fungicidal protective coating that can be used to paint over and kill black mold.
 It can also remove mildew, fungi, moss, odor-causing bacteria, and various fungal organisms.